acronis/ui-component-library/packages/documentation/components/footer/footer.doc.md

 ---
-title: Acv Footer component
+title: ACV Footer component
 lang: en-US
 editLink: true
 ---

-# Acv Footer
+# ACV Footer

 The 'AcvFooter' component is a structured and customizable terminating section of an interface.
 It offers two sections —